 The Anne Frank House is a museum dedicated to the Jewish girl Anne Frank, who wrote the world famous diary during the Second World War.
 It houses the Secret Annex (het Achterhuis) behind the bookshelf where the Frank family hid from Nazi persecution and has a permanent exhibition on the life of Anne Frank, all forms of persecution and discrimination.
 The original diary is on display in the museum, along with Anne Frank’s other diaries and manuscript papers.

 The museum receives around 1,2 million visitors every year, and so the Anne Frank house is jaw droppingly busy every day of the year.
 I’ve been there on cold February mornings, and saw lines around the corner, as well as on hot summer days.
 The popularity of the museum shouldn’t scare you off, there are just some rules to follow to avoid disappointment.
-From 9 am to 3:30 pm the museum will only be open for visitors with an online ticket.
-These tickets are made available on the website two months in advance on the website.
+They’re recently changed the system, so they no longer sell tickets at the door, only online.
+These online tickets are made available on the website two months in advance on the website.
+If you missed out, there’s always a couple of tickets available on the day itself, but you also have to buy those online.
 You simply book a time slot for when you want to visit, so you are guaranteed of a spot.
-The demand for these tickets is extremely high, especially on weekends, so you have to book weeks in advance to get a ticket.
+The demand for these tickets is extremely high, especially on weekends, so it’s recommended to book weeks in advance to get a ticket.

 If you couldn’t manage to get an online ticket in time there is still the option for you to buy the tickets on the day itself at the museum entrance.
 But know that these will only be sold from 3:30 pm until half an hour before closing time.
 When you do try to get a ticket at the entrance, please make sure you get there as early as possible so you won’t be at the end of the line.
 On very busy days, the museum starts to turn people away from the line a few hours before closing time, so entry is not guaranteed sadly.